alanblins/jest-karma-sample/README.md

-This is a sample to show a bug catched only by `karma`, but not by `jest`.
+This is a sample to show a global variable found only by `karma`, but not by `jest`.
 Read more in my [article](https://www.alanlins.me/posts/what-is-this#issues-with-testing)

 ```sh
 npm i